 We’re centrally-located with excellent public transport links.
 See our Plan Your Visit page to view the numerous options available – including details on bus routes, directions from Liverpool train stations, and more.

-Plan to arrive 30 minutes before concert time, so you can find your seat, turn off your mobile phone, take a look at your surroundings, absorb the atmosphere, and have time to glance through the programme book, too.
+Plan to arrive 30 minutes before concert time, so you can find your seat, turn off your mobile phone, take a look at your surroundings and absorb the atmosphere.
 You won't be alone.
-Most concert-goers make a point of coming early to read the programme notes or have a drink in the Grand Foyer bar.
+Most concert-goers make a point of coming early to have a drink in the Grand Foyer bar.

 Please be aware that ticket holders are only allowed access in to the building once all pre-concert fire and safety checks have been completed and the stewards are in position to check tickets.
 Entry is not allowed without a valid ticket.